 1-2.
 BASIC CONSTRUCTION.

-Yale "Global King" hoists consist of a rugged steel frame which houses a lifting drum and serves as the suspension for carrying the entire hoist load.
+YALE "Global King" hoists consist of a rugged steel frame, made from structural steel and assembled using high strength structural bolts.
+The frame houses a lifting drum and serves as the suspension means for the rated hoist load.
 An aluminum gearcase, attached to one end of the drum frame, houses a triple-reduction, helical gear train.
-Applying power to the gearcase is a 2-speed, AC hoisting motor with a 4:1 speed ratio coupled with a 200% torque DC brake.
+Applying power to the gearcase is a 2-speed, AC hoisting motor with a 4:1 speed ratio coupled with a 250% torque DC brake.
 High strength wire rope and a covered lower sheave block act as the load carrying means.
 Standard equipment includes a rope guide, a rotary-geared limit switch to limit hook travel in both up and down directions and an overload capacity limit switch.
 An optional block operated limit switch can be used to limit the upward travel of the lower block.
-An integral trolley, consisting of a 2-speed AC motor and a sealed worm reducer, applies torque to the trolley wheels through a cross shaft and pinion arrangement, which provides traverse motion to the hoist.
+An integral trolley, consisting of a 2-speed AC motor and a sealed worm reducer, applies torque to the trolley wheels through a crossshaft and pinion arrangement, which provides traverse motion to the hoist.
 A single NEMA 4/12 control enclosure houses both the hoist and trolley electrical system controls.
 A push button control station (purchased separately) for operating the hoist is suspended on a wire strain cable attached to the hoist.